forCrowd/WealthFramework/README.md

 To prepare a production bundle by generating sourcemap files, run the following on your command console:

-    ng build -prod -sm
+    ng build -prod

 For more options, please visit [Angular CLI](https://github.com/angular/angular-cli)

 ## Contribute

-We welcome all contributors and all kinds of contributions.
+Our project is, without any discrimination, open to anyone who is willing to make a contribution!

-For more about our community rules: [Code of Conduct](/CODE_OF_CONDUCT.md)
+To learn more about our community rules: [Code of Conduct](/CODE_OF_CONDUCT.md)

 ## Changelog